LAZONEDEV/medusa-product-availability-plugin/README.md

 #### Verify if the cart items match the availability

-This endpoint allows you to check whether the basket meets the availability conditions defined by the.
+This endpoint allows you to check whether the cart meets the availability conditions defined.

 <details>
   <summary>